Deep Contrastive Patch-Based Subspace Learning for Camera Image Signal Processing

-\paragraph{Dataset Construction} Large-scale CelebFaces Attributes (CelebA) Dataset is adapted for our experiment.
-CelebA\_HQ/256 dataset, which consists of images with size $256 \times 256$ pixels, are selected from the CelebA dataset.
-These images are then sampled into two sub-datasets: a training set with 2250 images and a validation set with 11250 images.
-Heterogeneous artifacts generator is applied to the training set to generate noisy images from celebA, refered to as the synthesized noisy CelebA dataset.
+The evaluation metrics we use in this work are PSNR, SSIM\cite{wang2004image}, and UQI\cite{wang2002universal} scores.
+We use the convolutional autoencoder (Single Decoder Conv), variational autoencoder (VAE), Noise2Void (N2V), and the pre-trained Noise2Noise (N2N) model for Gaussian noise as the benchmarks.
+While deploying N2V, we divide 400 CelebA synthesized noisy images into $400 \times 128$ patches, where the size of each patch is $16\times 16\times 3$.
+And we tested N2V on 1575 images with synthesized noise.
+In addition, we apply one of the state-of-the-art methods, UNet \cite{ronneberger2015unet}, on our synthesized dataset to compare with our results.
+We train the UNet under identical settings with our PSL-AE.

+Table \ref{tab:celeba1} provides the baseline results and our denoising results.
+We divide each of the 2250 training images into 441 $16\times 16\times 3$ patches and feed them into the network.
+A visualization of the results is presented in Figure \ref{fig:celeba:results}, where we can see our PSL-AE is slightly better than the convolutional autoencoder.

+\paragraph{Heterogeneous Noise Generation} We apply a heterogeneous artifact generator to images from the CelebA dataset, referred to as the \textit{heterogeneous noisy CelebA dataset}.
 Three types of artifacts - Gaussian, Poisson, Salt and Pepper noise - are randomly generated on these images utilizing OpenCV\cite{opencv_library}.
 Each image contains three types of artifacts in different regions, while the regions can be overlapped with each other.
-The noisy images have an average PSNR of $16.64$.
-Each image, both noisy and ground truth, in the training set is divided into $16 \times 16$ pixels patches, with 4 pixels overlap with the surrounding patches.
+The noisy images have an average PSNR of $19.35$.
+The noisy and ground truth images are divided into $16 \times 16$ pixels patches, with 4 pixels overlapping with the surrounding patches.